-- 12 Examination Prep Day - 14 17 Final examinations.
+Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
 No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
-A charge of \$30.00 is made for any examination taken out of schedule.
-No test time will be altered to accommodate travel schedules. - 18 Residence halls close, 12:00 noon.
-Last meal served in cafeteria at breakfast. - 21 Final fall semester grade rosters are due in Registrar's office, 9:00 a.m.
+A charge of 30.00 is made for any examination taken out of schedule.
+No test time will be altered to accommodate travel schedules.

+16 Residence halls close, 12:00 noon.
+Last meal served in cafeteria at breakfast.

+20 Final fall semester grades are due in Registrar's office, 9:00 a.m.

-^{} Absences before or after a holiday are double cuts.
+\ Absences before or after a holiday are double cuts.
 Students must observe strictly the rules governing class attendance.
 Holiday dates are to be observed.
 Do not request exceptions.

-Spring Semester, 2010
+Spring Semester, 2011